Post-Judgment Modifications in New Jersey

 As New Jersey courts favor the validity of matrimonial settlement agreements arrived at by mutual consent, such arrangements should not be unnecessarily or lightly disturbed.

-Although Courts generally will not want to disturb the terms of settlement agreements, there are life events that occur that would warrant a modification.
+Although Courts generally will not want to disturb the terms of settlement agreements, there are life events that occur that would warrant a divorce modification.
 When such a situation arises, a Court has the ability to make a change to an agreement if doing so would be equitable and just.
 When a Court decides to modify a divorce settlement agreement, this is known as a post-judgment modification.

 There are several different ways a settlement agreement can be modified by your Divorce lawyer in New Jersey.
 Almost all of the terms of a settlement agreement can be modified if the parties can demonstrate a “substantial change in circumstance,” detailed further below.
 The types of post-judgment modifications that could occur include: